Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 Office Hours: 8 a.m. – 5 p.m. | Monday – Friday

-Greene County: Greene County participates in the Case.net public records request system.
-Moreover, the Greene County Sheriff’s office provides warrant records requests, either in person, by mail/fax or by calling (417)-829-6235.
+Greene County: Greene County participates in the Case.net public records request system, and anyone can seamlessly access information on Greene County warrants.
+Moreover, the County Sheriff’s office provides warrant records, either in person, by mail/fax or by calling (417)-829-6235.

 Greene County Sheriff’s Office